-WCIL: Did you know many people in your new country when you moved there?
+WCIL: Did you know many people in your new country when you moved to Japan?
 How did you settle in at the beginning?

 WCIL: What made you start World Tree Coaching?

 I always knew I wanted to live and work overseas.
 I studied abroad as both an undergrad and graduate student and taught English in Japan after college.
 When my husband got the opportunity to take a job overseas – I was ecstatic!
-I was certain I could continue to practice as a clinical social worker.
+I was certain I could continue to practice as a clinical social worker after I moved.
 I found, however, that it was a lot more difficult than I thought it would be.

 Since we move so frequently (every 2-3 years usually), I found the licensure issues to be daunting.
 About 6 years ago I took some time to really think about what I most loved about my work as a therapist.
 I loved working with people in transition and living between cultures.
 I was, and am, passionate about providing a space for people to freely and openly explore their inner voice.
 And, I believe passionately in the practice of mindfulness for enabling us to connect more fully in the world.
 I realized that I didn’t have to be a therapist to do these things.
 So, I decided to build off of my experience as a therapist and retrain as a coach and mindfulness teacher.